 Since CroisiEurope is a French cruise line that caters to the European market, expect to hear French spoken on the ship.
 However, don’t let that deter you from booking.
 I speak three languages and French is not one of them.
 Did that stop me from having a great time?
 No.

-A large number of crew and staff are multilingual.
-I did not have an issue communicating in English and with my Google Translates app, I could understand everything.
-A large number of guests also speak many major European languages, but English seems to be a common language.
+Since many of the crew and staff are multilingual, I did not have an issue communicating in English.
+Many of the guests spoke major European languages, but English seemed to be a common language.
 Tours were conducted in French and English, so there was never a missed step.
 In fact, I found that I liked the bilingual instruction when our English-speaking group did not have their own guide.
 It gave a sort of natural pause, that allowed me to slow down a bit to really savor the sights and sounds of the tour.

 Portugal’s “Golden River” is dotted with colorful scenery, history, culture and lots (and lots) of vineyards.

 The MS Miguel Torga cruises from the mouth of the river Douro at the Atlantic Ocean to the Spanish border.
 Look forward to experiencing the picturesque Douro Valley, which is listed as a UNESCO World Heritage Site.
 Learn about this historical winemaking region in the comfort of CrosiEurope’s new river cruise ship purpose-built for cruising the Douro Valley from Porto with stopovers in Regua, Pinhao, Vega de Terron, Barca d’Alva, Salamanca, and Ferradosa.

 What would your ideal river cruise ship stateroom look like?

 Chances are you will want to have plenty of space and a view.
 On the MS Miguel Torga, you get both.